araxiaonline/Weekly-Armor-Vendor/README.md

 set_name: Name of the armor set.
 VALUES: Indicates that the subsequent values correspond to the columns listed above.

-Each set of values in parentheses represents a row of data that will be inserted into the table.
-For example:

-Here's the provided text formatted in Markdown for GitHub:

-markdown
-Copy code
 ### Explanation of SQL Code

 The provided SQL code inserts data into a table named `black_market_armor_sets` in the `araxia_world` schema: